MrDiamondDog/website/public/posts/vencord.lol/index.md

 This document is all about my adventure reverse engineering the fake download at https://vencord.lol/.

 Vencord is a client modification for Discord.
-It's offical website is https://vencord.dev/.
+Its offical website is https://vencord.dev/.
 Many impersonation websites have popped up, such as https://vencord.app/ and the now-taken-down https://vencord.xyz/.
 These have popped enough for me to make a [Vencord Impersonation Reporter](https://github.com/MrDiamondDog/Vencord-Impersonation-Reporter)- which scans every TLD (Top Level Domain) named "vencord".
 It runs every day and eventually found this website.

 ## Vencord.lol

-On 3/28/2024, Imperonsation Reporter found vencord.lol, and when I went to investigae, it was an almost exact copy of vencord.dev.
+On 3/28/2024, Impersonation Reporter found vencord.lol, and when I went to investigate, it was an almost exact copy of vencord.dev.
 No other buttons worked other than the download button, which redirected you to https://ven.lol/.
 There is nothing on this page except for a very ominous "[click to enter]" (clicking does nothing)

 ![image](https://gist.github.com/assets/84212701/bdd977c4-a55b-483a-b972-6aabe3f2bc1f)